 The Strip or Khao San Road of Katowice 🙂 It’s a perfect place to enjoy your evening beer or a drink.
-You can find all kinds of bars and restaurants along the street.
-From “all drinks for 1 EUR” to a place brewing their own aromatic beer.
-In summer the street is full of people enjoying their drinks outside and on a winter Friday night you need to be lucky to find a place in one of the bars.
+At times I feel like in Temple Bar district in Dublin 😉 You can find all kinds of bars and restaurants along the street – from “all drinks for 1 EUR” to a place brewing their own aromatic beer.
+In summer the street is full of people enjoying their drinks outside and on a winter Friday night, you need to be lucky to find a place in one of the bars.
 Highly recommended 🙂

 Neo-Gothic building of Mickiewicz high school

-At the first glance it will seem to you that this neo-gothic building with its big rosette is a church or a museum.
+At first glance, it will seem to you that this neo-gothic building with its big rosette is a church or a museum.
 It’s not – it’s a high school I attended.
-But that’s not the factor which makes it interesting 😉 It’s beautiful, dates back to XIXth century and currently I love seeing it contrast with the modern building of shopping mall Supersam.
+But that’s not the factor which makes it interesting 😉 It’s beautiful and dates back to the XIXth century and currently, I love seeing it contrast with the modern building of the shopping mall Supersam.

 Visiting Katowice: Interesting districts